hugoiriarte/RadiusAnalytics/README.md

 The program will find all the listings that fell within your radius, it will then get the analytics for each one of the listings.

 Once it has all the data the program will show you the results and also email you the results to the given email.

+#This is for MCN ONLY this program will not work otherwise